KST-GCN: A Knowledge-Driven Spatial-Temporal Graph Convolutional Network for Traffic Forecasting: Introduction

 In addition, traffic information may be affected by multiple external factors, such as weather conditions, the presence of transportation stations, emergency events, holidays, and the distribution of nearby POIs \cite{Lana2018road}.
 These external factors have either direct or indirect relations with the traffic information that can influence the traffic conditions in the city.
 However, the few existing studies that consider external factors \cite{liao2018deep,zhang2018combining} simply consider external factors and ignore the influence of the interrelationships between traffic information and external factors on traffic.
 For example, the weather changes over time, and the traffic flows in different weather conditions may have different states.
 Nonetheless, road sections are not uniformly affected by the weather, and we should consider other attributes of road sections.
-The less popular road sections with fewer surrounding facilities have less road load, so they are less affected by heavy rain in contrast to popular road sections downtown.
+For example, the less popular road sections with fewer surrounding facilities have less road load, so they are less affected by heavy rain than popular road sections downtown.
 How to integrate the semantic correlation of multisource data is the key to improving the ability to predict traffic flows.

 In recent years, the emergence of knowledge graphs has provided broader ideas for the above problem.

-To address these issues, we represent traffic information and multiple external factors as a heterogeneous semantic network, that is, a city knowledge graph, and then adopt knowledge graph representation methods to capture the knowledge structures and the semantic relationships between traffic information and external factors.
+Therefore, we first represent traffic information and multiple external factors as a heterogeneous semantic network, that is, a knowledge graph.
+Then, we adopt knowledge graph embedding methods to capture the semantic relationships between traffic information and external factors.
+Finally, we propose the Knowledge Fusion Cell (KF-Cell) to introduce the derived knowledge into backbone spatial-temporal graph convolutional networks.
 Our contributions are as follows: